specsolutions/specsync-for-tfs-documentation/reference/compatibility.md

 To be able to use the legacy [test-suite based execution](../features/test-result-publishing-features/support-for-azure-devops-test-plan-test-suite-based-test-execution.md) method, a special SpecFlow plugin has to be used that is specific to a particular SpecFlow version.
 This plugin is provided for the following SpecFlow versions.

-* SpecFlow v4.0 (from SpecSync v3.4.0)
+* SpecFlow v4.0 (up to SpecSync v3.4)
 * SpecFlow v3.9 (from SpecSync v3.2.6)
-* SpecFlow v3.8 (from SpecSync v3.2.6)
+* SpecFlow v3.8 (up to SpecSync v3.4)
-* SpecFlow v3.7 (from SpecSync v3.2.1)
+* SpecFlow v3.7 (up to SpecSync v3.4)
-* SpecFlow v3.6 (from SpecSync v3.2)
+* SpecFlow v3.6 (up to SpecSync v3.4)
-* SpecFlow v3.5 (from SpecSync v3.2)
+* SpecFlow v3.5 (up to SpecSync v3.4)
-* SpecFlow v3.4 (from SpecSync v3.0.2)
+* SpecFlow v3.4 (up to SpecSync v3.4)
-* SpecFlow v3.3 (from SpecSync v2.1.14)
+* SpecFlow v3.3 (up to SpecSync v3.4)
-* SpecFlow v3.1 (from SpecSync v2.1.10)
+* SpecFlow v3.1 (up to SpecSync v3.4)
 * SpecFlow v3.0 (up to SpecSync v3.3)
 * SpecFlow v2.4 (up to SpecSync v3.2)
 * SpecFlow v2.3 (up to SpecSync v3.2)
-* SpecFlow v2.2.1 (with SpecSync v1.4.1)
+* SpecFlow v2.2.1 (up to SpecSync v1.4)

-For test-suite based execution, Azure DevOps supports only MsTest officially, but the plugins work also with MsTest V1 & V2, NUnit and xUnit on Azure DevOps and MsTest V1 on TFS2018 or earlier.
+For test-suite based execution, Azure DevOps supports only MsTest officially, but the plugins work also with MsTest, NUnit and xUnit.

 See more details on the [Support for Azure DevOps Test Plan / Test Suite based test execution](../features/test-result-publishing-features/support-for-azure-devops-test-plan-test-suite-based-test-execution.md) page.